 Measure Aimed at Reducing State Debt, Restoring Credit Rating

-Legislation Assemblyman Troy Singleton, Assembly Speaker Vincent Prieto and Assemblymen Wayne DeAngelo, Joseph Lagana and Eric Houghtaling sponsored to help keep debt levels affordable in New Jersey and restore the state’s credit rating was advanced Thursday by an Assembly committee.
+Legislation Assemblyman Troy Singleton, Assembly Speaker Vincent Prieto and Assemblymen Wayne DeAngelo, Joseph Lagana and Eric Houghtaling sponsored to help keep debt levels affordable in New Jersey and restore the state’s credit rating gained approval from the General Assembly on Thursday.

 “Reports about our mounting state debt are disconcerting, to say the least,” said Singleton (D-Burlington).
 “Fiscal responsibility can’t be achieved blindly.
 We need a comprehensive and precise forecast on what we can and cannot afford in order to create more sound fiscal policies for the future.”

 The bill (A-316) would require the State Debt Report, an annual report on the state’s debt and bonded obligations, to include an annual debt affordability analysis in order to provide a clear, data-driven framework for the executive branch and the legislature to evaluate and establish priorities for legislation that may impact the amount of state debt during future fiscal years.

 “Debt affordability can’t be the elephant in the room when it comes to discussions about our fiscal future,” said Prieto (D-Bergen/Hudson).
 “To continue to let it go unchecked will only further jeopardize our ability to establish a stable and improved credit standing with investors.”

 Underscoring the need for a better picture of New Jersey’s debt affordability, the sponsors pointed to the most recent annual debt report released by the Treasury Department, which showed that the state borrowed more than $3.4 billion in FY 2015 and total bonded debt now exceeds $36.2 billion.